Law Courses

 For class offerings for a specific term, refer to the Schedule of Classes

-Description: Study of the law, rights, and remedies associated with injuries caused by defective products; includes strict liability, negligence, warranty, and important statutory controls.
-May be offered as a Seminar.
+Description: Study of the law, rights, and remedies associated with injuries caused by defective products.
+Includes strict liability, negligence, warranty, and statutory claims.
+Note: Core

 For class offerings for a specific term, refer to the Schedule of Classes